Skip to Content

 12. Back up everything and make copies

 Back up your files and photos in your cloud and on an external hard drive.
-What is worse than losing all of your favorite photos from your last trip.

 Don’t judge the lifestyles of others.
-Listen to their opinion, ask questions and be open-minded to experience and learn something new.
+Listen to their opinion, ask questions, and be open-minded to experience and learn something new.

-You don’t need to agree with everything but also don’t assume that only your views are correct.
+You don’t need to agree with everything, but also, don’t assume that only your views are correct.

 14. Be patient